wuxxx949/News_Based_Stock_Embedding/README.md

 Note that we use the cosine similarity as $\Sigma$ in the above optimization, a more appropriate approach should estimate stock volatility individually and reconstruct the covariance matrix based on the correlation matrix and stock volatilities.

 ## Run Pipeline
+The code is tested under Linux 22.04 with i9-13900kf and Nvidia 4090.
+It is a computation-intensive project, as it took over 30 hours to finish all the steps.

+To configure the Python environment, run `setup.sh` first.
+Then, you should update the env vars and other parameters according to your hardware in `run.sh` and run it.